1. Want to learn about which courses to take?

 - 2. Want to declare a psychology major, minor, or ID major?

-- Want to do independent study, research, or an internship?
+3. Want to do a practicum, independent study, internship, or thesis?

-- Want to take part in research or earn out-of-classroom credit?
+- 5. Want to take part in research?

 Honors in Psychology

 All proposals for honors theses must be submitted to the department administrative assistant no later than the end of the eighth week of the spring term of the junior year.
 The proposal should be one typewritten page describing the general area of the project, the student’s preparation for the project (e.g., related course work), and the proposed faculty supervisor.
 Further information is available from the department administrative assistant.

 In addition to meeting College-wide requirements, honors in psychology requires:

 1. A psychology grade point average of 3.40 or higher

 2. Three grades of “A” or “A minus” in psychology “core” courses, which include:

 - PSY 200 - Statistical Methods in Psychology